 Yes, you can do this even without a team.

 You don’t need real people in your video.
 You can absolutely create an animated instructional video (like the previously mentioned ClickUp video) and still rock it.
 Take a look at Animaker or Moovly to create your animated video (even for free).

-Another option if you don't have in-house staff you can rely on for acting in the video is to hire video production agency.
+Another option if you don’t have in-house staff you can rely on for acting in the video is to hire a video production agency.
 There are some affordable ones around.
-Just Google "video making agency" to find some.
+Just Google “video making agency” to find some.

 For background music, you can hire a freelance musician to develop an original piece for your video, or you can get in touch with many indie artists who may let you use their music for a minimal fee.